 I like to do a tight edit of ornaments but find gallery walls to be a great way to liven up a space, but is out of the way from little hands

 Choose neutral kids’ furniture

 We live in an apartment so the kids’ space is our space so I feel like the kids’ stuff has to blend in with our stuff.
-I find children’s furniture can be really bright which tends to be a little bit of an eyesore so we try to get furniture that is neutral so we’ll get white or blonde wood rather than bold colours such as reds, blues or greens.
-Sophia has a little canvas teepee but it’s made from a light canvas material and has wooden poles rather than fluoro which teepees commonly come in.
-Also the stool that she uses at the bench I got it in white as opposed to blue or red and their little table and chairs are white.
+I find children’s furniture can be really bright which tends to stick out a lot so we try to get furniture that is neutral so we’ll get white or blonde wood rather than bold colours such as reds, blues or greens.

 Ultimately kids will be kids so you have to take that into account whenever you’re buying/arranging anything in the home.
 So look around your home and see it from their eyes.
 For example I would position delicate things somewhere that’s a little more out of the way and not right in the middle of where the girls tend to play a lot.
 Now that the girls are older it’s a little bit easier, but it’s always important to think about what things are made of because for example something made of glass is definitely more prone to breakage than something made of wood.